METATARSAL BONES ANATOMY

 • Adjacent (contiguous) metatarsal bones

-• Facilitates foot stability and movement
+• Facilitates your foot stability and movement

 • Wedge-shaped to interlock with neighboring bones